cncf/tag-env-sustainability/governance/roles.md

 ## General information serving in any role

-Members fulfilling any roles in the TAG are responsible for understanding and abiding by the governance defined in this group.
+Contributors fulfilling any roles in the TAG are responsible for understanding and abiding by the governance defined in this group.
 Each role has a scope and responsibility to it, please refer to the role specific sections below for more information in terms of process, requirements and expectations.
-If you serve in any of the roles described in this document please add yourself as a member with a Pull Request (PR) to `tag-env-sustainability` in the [`cncf/people/config.yaml` file](https://github.com/cncf/people/blob/main/config.yaml).
+If you serve in any of the roles described in this document please add yourself as a role group member with a Pull Request (PR) to `tag-env-sustainability` in the [`cncf/people/config.yaml` file](https://github.com/cncf/people/blob/main/config.yaml).

-### Maintaining active members
+### Maintaining active role group members

 * Members *SHOULD* remain active and responsive in their Roles.
 * Members taking an extended leave of 1 or more months *SHOULD* coordinate with other members to ensure the role is adequately staffed during the leave.